numsim-group/klimakoffer/milestone3/milestone3_averages.md

 ## Temporal average

 The temporal average is less involved and relatively straightforward.
-We make the assumption that tht temporal behavior is periodic (Earth moving around the sun in one year).

-We normalize the time, such that $t=1$ corresponds to one year time.
+We make the assumption that the temporal behavior is periodic with perdiodicity $\Delta t_{periodic} = 1$ (Earth moving around the sun in one year).
+Note, that we normalized the time, such that $t=1$ corresponds to one year time.

 In our temporal discretization, we will choose a fixed number of time steps per year $\ntime$ and compute the fixed time-step size as $\Delta t = 1 / \ntime$.

-Given a vector that contains solution values in time $F(k)$ with $k=1, \ldots, \ntime$, we compute the temporal average as
+Given a vector that contains solution values in time $F(k)$ with $k=1, \ldots, \ntime$ we compute the temporal average as
 \begin{align}
 \widehat{F} &= \frac{\left( \sum_{k=1}^{\ntime} F(k) \Delta t_k \right)}{\left( \sum_{k=1}^{\ntime} \Delta t_k \right)}
 \\